 Park Güell's historical, architectural and artistic uniqueness was recognized by the Spanish state in 1969, when it was declared a Monument of Cultural Interest.
 In 1984, the United Nations Educational, Scientific and Cultural Organization (Unesco) went further, and declared it a World Heritage site.
-This distinction is awarded to all natural areas and cultural features in the world of great value, which must be protected in order to guarantee their conservation, so that future generations can continue to enjoy them.
-The park is one of the largest green spaces in Barcelona, with more than 17 hectares.
+Park Güell is 17 hectares of green scenery space surrounded by urban regions.
+It is best explored on foot and with plenty of time to spare as there are many things to do.
+Feel free to pack a picnic and enjoy your surroundings.
+Tickets should be purchased weeks or months (May-September) in advance.
+With more than 17 hectares.
 Park Guell is one of the most impressive public parks in the world.

 Gaudi planned and directed the construction of the park from 1900 to 1914 for Eusebi Guell.
 In 1923, the park became city property.
 It still remains one of Gaudi's most colorful and playful works.
 It's a must see destination in Barcelona.
 Tickets can be purchased here.